nelimee/firefly-iii-credit-agricole-importer/README.md

 [25.27s] Updating Firefly-III database
 ```

-## List the transactions on your Firefly account
+## List the transactions on your Firefly instance

 Once the package has been correctly installed, you should have access to an executable named `firefly_list_transactions`.
 This script lists all the transactions on the given Firefly instance that match the given filters.
 It can help viewing the transactions that have not been categorised or tagged yet in order to improve the rules.